ASendellPrice/WindowedAdmixture_DaphneScandenFortis/README.md

 # WindowedAdmixture_DaphneScandenFortis

 The following pipeline can be used to preform Admixture projection analyses in sliding windows.
-These were developed for the Darwin's finches project to assess population structuring within a dataset with un-even sampling / frequent gene flow between focal species.
-The pipeline is developed for use with two species/population groupings:
+These were developed for the Darwin's finches project to assess population structuring within a dataset with un-even sampling between focal species.
+The pipeline is developed for use with two species/population groupings: here we use Daphne scandens and Daphne fortis.

 The main script "WindowedAdmix.sh" consists of two main components:

 1. An initial admixture run using an equal number of samples per species.
 2. A second admixture run on the full target samples using the allele frequencies learned during step 1.

 To run the pipeline, the following conda environment needs to be set up:
 ```